hlab-design-analysis/SampleSizeUnsorted/README.md

 - **_sppWeight_obs_**: weight of species _sp_ found inside the basket in kg.
 - **_totWeight_obs_**: total weight of the landing event in kg.

-A few consistency checks on input data are run in the beginning of the script (function <doInitialChecks>).
+A few consistency checks on input data are run in the beginning of the script (function `doInitialChecks`).

-**Authors**
+**Contributors**
 ------------
-Annica de Groote.
+(cre, aut) Nuno Prista.
 Swedish University of Agricultural Sciences.

-Nuno Prista.
+(aut) Annica de Groote.
 Swedish University of Agricultural Sciences.